 However, not everybody who uses Boomerang is happy with Inbox Pause.

 Inbox Pause doesn’t have separate pricing as it’s just a feature within Boomerang for Gmail.

 However, it’s only available on the top tier and premium plans going for $14.98 and $49.98 per month.
 You also get additional features like response tracking, send later, meeting scheduler, and more.

 Putting off email notifications for a while can help users get more done in the shortest time possible.

 But Inbox Pause isn’t the only tool available in the market.
-Right Inbox is coming up with a better and more advanced feature later this year to add to its arsenal.
+Right Inbox has recently launched a more advanced feature this year to add to its arsenal.
 Right Inbox offers more Gmail productivity features at better value than Boomerang.

 Right Inbox allows users to enjoy the complete flexibility of a Gmail productivity tool.
 Download for free today.